TheCyberLocal/Blind75-Docs/blind75-collection/two-pointers/container-with-most-water/problem.md

 -   **Time Complexity:** `O(n)`, where `n` is the length of `height`.
 -   **Space Complexity:** `O(1)`.
--   **Description:**

-    -   Use two pointers, `left` starting at the beginning and `right` at the end of the `height` array.
-    -   Calculate the area formed between the bars at `left` and `right`.
-    -   Move the pointer with the shorter bar inward to potentially find a larger container.
-    -   Continue this process until the pointers meet.
+-   **Description:** You are given an integer array `heights`, where `heights[i]` represents the height of the i-th bar.
+You may choose any two bars to form a container, and the task is to return the maximum amount of water that a container can store.
+The amount of water a container can store is determined by the shorter of the two chosen bars and the distance between them.
+The goal is to maximize this value by selecting the appropriate pair of bars.
 -   **Algorithm:**

     1. Initialize `left` to `0` and `right` to `len(height) - 1`.